Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 ```

-# Identity Core
+# Identity Core ( responsible for LogIn, SignUp, Passwords, Registration, security in the app and other features)

-- It is a universal framework to provide security to any .NET app(can use Blazor,Razor, ASP.NET CORE MVC and other framework that are available in .NET)
+- It is a universal framework to provide security to any .NET app(can be used Blazor,Razor, ASP.NET CORE MVC and other framework that are available in .NET)
 - Common framework for all .NET app
 - It is NOT only limited to SignUp / SignIn but provide lots of feature that are requires for security management
 - this framework provides all required tables to work with Authentication and Authorisation automaticaly, we don't need to create any extra table by ourself, everething is created automaticaly